 Which vodka is best for mixing cocktails?

 Despite its reputation as being neutral in flavor, vodka actually has a wide range of flavor profiles and aromas.
-Different brands are in fact better suited for different cocktails.
+Different brands of vodka are in fact better suited for different cocktails.

 For fruity, juicy cocktails you should opt for a brand that has a smooth and slightly dry taste to balance out the sweetness of the strawberries.
 However, there is no need to break the bank and buy an expensive brand.
-The vodka taste will mostly be hidden in the sweet-fruity taste of the cocktail.
-Just make sure you select a quality brand with an easy-drinking taste if you decide to go the budget-friendly route!
+The vodka taste will mostly be hidden in the sweet-fruity flavors of the cocktail.
+If you decide to go the budget-friendly route, just make sure you select a quality brand with an easy-drinking taste.

 - Tito’s Handmade Vodka: Tito’s is made in Texas and has a cult-like following.
 It’s easy to drink and economical in price.